 Evaluations can also be carried out privately the cost of which may be covered, in whole or in part, by insurance.
 This is an option that many parents choose.
 There are many different kinds of specialists, which can be bewildering for parents new to these issues.
 For an article listing the types of specialists commonly needed to evaluate and treat a child with a developmental delay, see Who’s Who.
 It is worth noting that there can be lengthy waiting lists for some specialists in the DC Metro area.

 When parents are concerned about their child’s development, testing can be reassuring.
 Sometimes there is no developmental delay.
 For some children, the delay can disappear with the passage of time or with appropriate therapies.
 For still others, evaluation will lead to a diagnosis of some kind.
 Since 2009, Virginia regulations have required that all children age 7 or older receiving special education services be identified as having a specific disability.
 8VAC20-81-60(M).
-The list of disabilities is available on the Virginia Department of Education website at http://www.doe.virginia.gov/special_ed/disabilities/index.shtml.
-The selection of the category is carried out by the assessment group, as required under the Individuals with Disabilities Education Act and related Virginia regulations.
+The list of disability categories is available on the Virginia Department of Education website, along with a wealth of other information about the eligibility process.
+The selection of the category is carried out by the assessment team, as required under the Individuals with Disabilities Education Act and related Virginia regulations.
 Agreement on the particular category that applies to the student requires the consent of the parent.
 The need to categorize the child as having a specific disability often drives the need for a new eligibility process and updated testing when the child is 6 or turning 7.
 More extensive testing may also be required at this time to obtain a better picture of what services may be needed for the child as the child matures and school becomes more demanding.
 Some parents opt to pursue private testing at this time.

 Many children with developmental delays are identified when they are toddlers or in preschool.
 The incredible developmental advances that typically occur between the ages of 2 and 7 are very significant, and thus the reliability of testing may depend upon how recent the testing was carried out.
 Also critical are decisions about the scope of testing and which tests or screenings to select.
 For example, if a psychologist chooses the wrong screening form, or omits a parent checklist required by “best practices,” the screening results can be wildly inaccurate.
 A full array of testing at this age typically includes a medical screening (e.g. hearing and vision tests or genetic testing if not previously done), standardized tests for psychological and educational testing, speech and language testing, testing for motor skills, and a sociocultural assessment.
 The process is time consuming and emotionally draining for many parents.
 Test results can be used to provide the basis for developing an individualized education plan and provide the services a child may need to be successful at school.
 If the evaluation results in a finding that the child is not eligible for special education or related services, such a speech language therapy or occupational therapy, a child with a diagnosed disability may still be able to obtain accommodations under the provisions of section 504 of the Americans with Disabilities Act.